 A 1-hole punch with a diameter 6±0.5 mm was used to wound the leaf of a sample plant in order to gather data on leaf assimilation rates after damage from herbivores.
 A located of soft leaf material was removed from the leaf using the hole punch approximately 2/5 of the way from the stem to the tip of the leaf and 3/8 the distance from the center of the leaf to the outer edge.
 Major leaf veins were avoided to mimic damage found on other leaves of mostly soft tissue areas without heavy vein structure.
 The leaf was given one minute to adjust to the damage and allow the plant to exhibit any symptoms of trauma or shock which could be detected using LICOR data.

-Ion Chromatography readings were then taken from the section of leaf sample damaged by removal of a 6mm leaf section by method of one-hole punch.
+LICOR readings were then taken from the section of leaf sample damaged by removal of a 6mm leaf section by method of one-hole punch.
 The LICOR device was programmed to account for the missing area of leaf.
 Our original leaf sample was damaged and accidentally severed from the plant after artificial damaged was induced by one-hole punch method.
 The weight of our LICOR device broke the leaf from the stem of the plant.
 Our group selected a leaf similar in size, ground height, lack of damage and plant size to carry out damage tests using the hole punch method to compare to our control data.

 Results